 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and accounts receivable.
 The Company is exposed to credit risk, subject to federal deposit insurance, in the event of default by the financial institutions holding its cash to the extent of amounts recorded on the Balance Sheet.
 With regards to cash, 100% of the Company's cash is held on deposit with Pacific Western Bank.
-With regards to revenues and accounts receivable, GlaxoSmithKline plc ("GSK" and "GSK Inhaled") accounted for 0% and 47% of the Company's revenues for the three months ended March 31, 2019 and 2018, respectively, and \$0 and \$0 of the Company's accounts receivable as of March 31, 2019 and December 31, 2018, respectively.
+With regards to revenues and accounts receivable, GlaxoSmithKline plc ("GSK" and "GSK Inhaled") accounted for 100% and 0% of the Company's revenues for the three months ended June 30, 2019 and 2018, respectively, and 100% and 22% of the Company's revenues for the six months ended June 30, 2019 and 2018, respectively, and \$0 and \$0 of the Company's accounts receivable as of June 30, 2019 and December 31, 2018, respectively.